The Nest

 Normal wear and tear vs. damage

-While wear and tear are subject to interpretation, it typically includes all of the following:
+While wear and tear are subject to interpretation, it typically includes the following:

 1. Painting walls